Helping travelers to Italy since 2008

 The type of "class" you travel will largely depend on the train you book.

-There's also free wifi access on some (but not all) routes, and you'll get more individualised treatment, including a good selection of free soft drinks and snacks.
+There's also free wifi access on most high-speed routes, and you'll get more individualised treatment in premium classes, including a good selection of free soft drinks and snacks.

-Top Tip: To get 1st class tickets at the cheapest rate, book seats as soon as they're released - generally about four months before the date of travel.
+Top Tip: To get premium class tickets at the cheapest rate, book seats as soon as they're released - generally 4 to 6 months before the date of travel.

 Top Tip: All trains in Italy have a number.
 You'll find it on your voucher or ticket, and you need to look for the corresponding number on the departures board.